DeepakSaini77/movie_search_application/README.md

 ### How to run the application:
 First clone or download the repositery

-then we need to install express and cross-fetch and use run the server.
+then we need to install express and cross-fetch and then run the server.

 use the following commands
 ```